Mahmoud-ghareeb/today/README.md

 6. Set up environment variables: make a copy of `.env.example` file rename it to `.env` and fill the required information

-## Running the Application
-To start the FastAPI server:
+7. To start the FastAPI server:
 ```shell
 python main.py
 ```